 Existing law provides for the licensure and regulation of residential care facilities for the elderly (RCFEs) by the State Department of Social Services.
-Under existing law, in addition to complying with other applicable regulations, a licensee of an RCFE that sends a notice of eviction to a resident is required to include in that notice specified information, including the effective date of the eviction and resources available to assist the resident in identifying alternative housing.
-The RCFE is also required to notify, or mail a copy of the notice to quit to, the resident's responsible person.
-Existing law requires that a licensee of an RCFE provide a resident a 30-day notice of eviction, except where the department has approved the RCFE to provide a 3-day notice.
+Under existing law, a licensee of an RCFE that sends a notice of eviction to a resident is required to include in that notice specified information, including the effective date of the eviction and resources available to assist the resident in identifying alternative housing.
+Under existing law, the RCFE is also required to notify, or mail a copy of the notice to quit to, the resident's responsible person.
+Existing law requires that a licensee of an RCFE provide a resident with a 30-day notice of eviction, except where the department has approved the RCFE to provide a 3-day notice.
 Under existing law, a violation of those provisions is generally a misdemeanor.

 Because the bill would create a new crime, the bill would impose a state-mandated local program.